krabelize/openwrt-random-mac-changer/README.md

 # openwrt-random-mac-changer
-OpenWrt change MAC adres on any interface
+OpenWrt change MAC adres on any interface.
+Change th OUI of the MAC adres to a [legitmate NIC](https://mac2vendor.com/) vendor for RFC complaincy.

 MAC address changer script: